BumblebeeBat/FlyingFox/docs/outline.md

 ## Initial State

+This outline has a lot of information in it that users of the blockchain wont ever need to be aware of.
+It is to help programmers understand how the code is organized, and some simple datastructures.

 One address has all the money, and there is 1 genesis block.
 Additional blocks can be built on top of existing blocks to build a tree.
 The highest block in the tree is used to determine the current state.
 Each block contains transactions which modify the state from the block before.

 ###Rules for blocks to be considered valid: